ervandew/eclim/src/doc/content/vim/common/util.rst

     system, etc.) will not be visible until you force a project refresh via :ref:`:ProjectRefresh`.

+  **Configuration**

+  Vim Settings

-.. _g\:EclimLocatFileDefaultAction:
+  .. _g\:EclimLocateFileDefaultAction:

-  **g:EclimLocatFileDefaultAction** (Default: 'split') -
+  - **g:EclimLocateFileDefaultAction** (Default: 'split') -
     Determines the command used to open the file when hitting <enter> on an entry in the locate file results.

-.. _g\:EclimLocatFileScope:
+  .. _g\:EclimLocateFileScope:

-  **g:EclimLocatFileScope** (Default: 'project') -
+  - **g:EclimLocateFileScope** (Default: 'project') -
     Determines the scope for which to search for files.

     - 'project': search only the current project and its dependencies.
     - 'workspace': search the entire workspace (all open projects).

-.. _g\:EclimLocatFileFuzzy:
+  .. _g\:EclimLocateFileFuzzy:

-  **g:EclimLocatFileFuzzy** (Default: 1) -
+  - **g:EclimLocateFileFuzzy** (Default: 1) -
     Determines whether or not 'fuzzy' searching will be used on the no arugment version of :LocateFile.

 .. _\:Split: